 Apart from enhancing trade, banks also help in remittance.
 Remittance usually means sending money from one country to another country by a migrant worker.
 This process of sending money legally to friends and families in the home country is facilitated by banks around the world.

-Table Of Contents [Transfer Money To Nepal From India Through Bank]
+- 2. How to Transfer Money To Nepal From India Through Bank [SBI Bank]

 Nepal and our close neighbor India have a long history of commerce and trade.
 Nepal’s one of the largest trade partners, India, is also the major source of foreign investment in Nepal.